Tarmac Driveway Cost

 Sealant should be applied every 5 years or before signs of wear, with options available to restore color and vibrancy.

-Is tarmac cheaper than block paving?
+Is a tarmac driveway cheaper than block paving?

 Block paving is usually more expensive than tarmac.
 A standard block paved driveway often starts at around £70 per m², while tarmac installations usually start from around £45 per m².
 Block paving can also become significantly more expensive for premium materials or more intricate patterns.